django/deps/draft/0000-background-workers.rst

    from datetime import datetime
    from typing import Any

-   from django.contrib.tasks import BaseTask, TaskStatus
+   from django.tasks import BaseTask, TaskStatus

    class MyBackendTask(BaseTask):
       id: str